Home - Blog

 • They are cheaper to produce than ceramic leadless chip carriers (CLCC).

-• You can either solder the PLCC on the surface of the board or connect it to a socket.
-If your PLCC houses a programmable logic device (PLD chip), then you can program it independently and then connect it to the board.
+• You can sell the PLCC on the board’s surface or connect it to a socket.
+If your PLCC houses a programmable logic device (PLD chip), you can program it independently and connect it to the board.
 This allows you to test and troubleshoot the system, especially in circumstances where onboard programming is unavailable.

 • Thanks to its J-shaped lead, the PLCC is more space-efficient than the outward L-shape and gull-wing leads of SMDs like the quad flat pack.
 While QFP leads fold outwards into a toe, PLCC leads fold into a heel.